ai4ce/ur_ros2/README.md

 - Successfully implemented joint-space and twist teleoperation for fake hardware in RViz.
     - Added `JoyToServoPub_ur10e.cpp` to `ur_moveit_servo/src`
         - All 6 joints can be controlled.
         - For twist control, pressing Home on a PS joystick can switch between the base frame and the EEF frame.
-(TODO: Properly debounce the button)
-        - Add speed multiplier as a launch parameter to the teleoperation system.
     - I don't understand why most online discussion revolves around `forwrd_position_controller`.
 By default, even in fake hardware, UR driver uses `scaled_joint_trajectory_controller`, so directly publishing to the latter can make servoing work.
 Maybe I am missing something here.
     - In `ur_moveit_servo/config`, a servo config is provided to make sure that velocities are published to `/scaled_joint_trajectory_controller/joint_trajectory`
     - To run the teleoperation in RViz (real-world testing incoming), first run
     ```ros2 launch ur_robot_driver ur_control.launch.py ur_type:=ur10e robot_ip:=yyy.yyy.yyy.yyy use_fake_hardware:=true launch_rviz:=true```
     Then, in another terminal, run:
     ```ros2 launch ur_moveit_servo teleop_sys_launch.py```
+- Add speed multiplier as a launch parameter to the teleoperation system.

 ## Gripper Integration
 - Successfully integrate the Robotiq gripper (2F-85/140)